SpikeInterface/spikeinterface/doc/modules/comparison.rst

 For template comparisons, the underlying ideas are very similar to :ref:`symmetric` and :ref:`multiple`, for pairwise and multiple comparisons, respectively.
-In contrast to spike train comparisons, agreement is assessed in the simalrity of templates rather than spiking events.
+In contrast to spike train comparisons, agreement is assessed in the similarity of templates rather than spiking events.
 This enables us to use exatly the same tools for both types of comparisons, just by changing the way that agreement scores are computed.